HELISKI.com Top 10 Things to Consider in a Heliskiing Trip

 Requirements for skiing ability vary somewhat.
 The resort-based and one-day oriented operators suggest ‘intermediate’ ability is required and/or ‘some powder experience.’
 The more remote operators suggest ‘strong intermediate’ or ‘able to ski any run at a resort in control.
 These are definitely minimum requirements.
 Most clients will be expert with good powder ability.
 Do not invite a buddy with marginal ability if you want to ski fast and make friends in the lodge.

 The other requirement is ‘good physical condition.’
 It is very important to be in good shape.
 You do not want to be straining to keep up.
 Worse, you do not want to be slowing down your friends (and former friends.)
 Get yourself in very good shape!

 9. Safety and Guides

-The first and most important factor in choosing a company to ski with is safety.
-There are industry associations establishing standards, including HeliCat Canada Association and Heliski US.
-They set strict standards for members and ensures that they meet them through standard audits of their operating procedures.
-Most companies are members.
+The first and most important factor in choosing a company to ski with is to ensure it is a member of the HeliCat Canada Association.
+This association set strict standards for its members and ensures that they meet them through standard audits of their operating procedures.
+Most companies are members, however a handful of companies did not meet the operational standards of the association and therefore are not members.
 This is critical as there are currently no government regulations for guides in Canada.
 To date they have been very successful at self-regulation and have a very good safety record.

 Trip insurance is a good idea.
 It covers change of plans or travel problems.
 We do strongly recommend trip cancellation/disruption insurance.
 It is an add-on to the package price when guests make their final payment.
 This ranges from $200-$300, depending on the date of the tour, and the age of the participant.